Flag of Bermuda

 Flag of Bermuda flown on a ship.

 The flag of the British Overseas Territory of Bermuda as a red ensign was first adopted on 4 October 1910.
-It is a British Red Ensign with the Union Flag (which is the national flag) in the upper left corner, and the coat of arms of Bermuda in the lower right.
+It is a British Red Ensign with the Union Jack (which is the national flag) in the upper left corner, and the coat of arms of Bermuda in the lower right.
 Prior to this like most of the British colonies at the time it adopted a blue ensign with a seal that depicted a dry dock with three sailing ships.
 In 1999, the flag was changed to its current form, with an enlarged coat of arms.

 Description

-The flag is unusual for a British overseas territory in that it is used on land in a red ensign form; most other British overseas territories use a version of the blue ensign for general use ashore.
+The flag is unusual for a British overseas territory in that it is used on land in a red ensign form; most other British overseas territories use a version of the Blue Ensign for general use ashore.
 Bermuda's use of a red ensign on land is in keeping with Canada (pre-1965) and the Union of South Africa (pre-1928), both of which used red ensigns ashore as local flags in the early part of the 20th century.
 Bermuda's flag is an appropriate civil ensign for vessels registered on the Bermuda portion of the British Register, by virtue of the Bermuda Merchant Shipping Act of 2002.
 The Governor of Bermuda uses a Union Flag defaced with the coat of arms, a design that shows the shipwreck of the Sea Venture in 1609.